trueos/pcbsd/src-qt5/docs/update.rst

 * **Configure:** used to configure the package repository and remote access to AppCafe®.

-* **Save Pkg List:** click this option to generate a list of the installed PBIs.
+* **Save Pkg List:** click this option to generate a list of the installed software packages.
 A pop-up message will indicate the path to the file containing the list.

 * **Search for Text:** opens a search bar where you can input the name of an application.
 This is useful for quickly navigating to an application listed on the current screen.